AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 <!-- .element: class="fragment" -->

+Notes:
+But don't worry, we're not staying in that state of despair for long!
+There's hope.
+As the brilliant Addy Osmani from the Google Chrome Team once said, "Good code is like a love letter to the next developer who will maintain it."
+That quote really resonates with me.
+It reminds us of the human element in our work, and it’s a perfect segue into our journey today.
+Think of Addy as our wise mentor as we embark on this adventure.

 --

 **Today's revelation:** What if AI could help us write those love letters faster, better, and with less tears?